• Skip to primary navigation

 Jump to How-to Card

-A couple of years ago I made a dried orange garland with orange slices, bay leaves, and cinnamon sticks.
+A while ago I made a dried orange garland with orange slices, bay leaves, and cinnamon sticks.
 This has been one of my most popular posts.
 It smelled wonderful when I made it.
 I still have it, and though the scent has faded it still looks pretty.
 So I thought it would be fun to decorate the tree this year with dried fruit ornaments.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.